pierremtb/tcx-js/README.md

 #### Parse, with Augmented Calculated fields

-tcx-js will optionally calculate and add the 'alt_feet' and 'dist_miles' fields to each trackpoint, if you configure the parser as follows:
+tcx-js will optionally calculate and add the 'alt_feet', 'dist_miles', 'elapsed_sec', and 'elapsed_hhmmss' fields to each trackpoint if you configure the parser as follows:

 ```
 opts = {}